apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 .. image:: /_static/devlog_mar25/tinysa.jpg
   :width: 400

 With a TEM cell, there are tables you can use to convert measurements from a cell like this into (rough) far-field measurements, to get an idea of whether you would pass the 'real' test or not.
+You can find lots of details in Petteri Aimonen's repository `here <https://github.com/PetteriAimonen/tem-cell/tree/main>`_.

-In my case, I used the TinySA preset found here to check my own measurements against the rough EMC standard thresholds.
+In my case, I used the TinySA `preset found here <https://github.com/PetteriAimonen/tem-cell/blob/main/Model_L500mm_W350mm_H200mm/TinySAUltra_Preset.prs>`_ to check my own measurements against the rough EMC standard thresholds.
 This results in a nice red 'fail line' that is helpful to identify the problematic areas (you can see the red line in the photo above).

 Note: I discovered the preset above requires firmware version v1.4104 to work properly, you might want to downgrade to that firmware version in order to use the preset